Aiyanu/Aiyanu/README.md

 -Hi I am Iyanu

--I'm skilled in react and nextjs
+- I'm skilled in react and nextjs
--I'm currently learning web development
+- I'm currently learning web development
 - The key is building different web components
 - They'll come together to form something larger
 - and